ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

     `[the]   [quick]   [brown]   [fox]   [jumped]   [over]   [the]   [lazy]   [dogs]   [bob]   [hotmail]   [com]`

-    Includes common stop words
+    Includes common "stop words".
-    Removes numbers and symbols, then separates tokens with them.
+    Removes numbers and symbols and separates tokens with them.
     This means that email and web addresses are separated.
-    Separates with white spaces
+    Separates on white spaces.
-    Converts to lower-case letters so that searches aren't case sensitive
+    Converts to lower-case letters so that searches aren't case sensitive.

 * **WhitespaceAnalyzer** will just tokenize on white spaces:

     `[The]   [quick]   [brown]   [fox]   [jumped]   [over]   [the]   [lazy]   [dogs,]   [Bob@hotmail.com]   [123432.]`

-    Only separates with whitespaces
+    Only separates on whitespaces.
-    This analyzer preserves upper/lower cases in text, which means that searches will be case-sensitive.
+    Preserves upper/lower cases in text, which means that searches will be case-sensitive.
-    Email and web addresses, phone numbers, and other such forms of ID are kept whole
+    Email and web addresses, phone numbers, and other such forms of ID are kept whole.

-* **KeywordAnalyzer** will perform no tokenization, and will consider the whole text a stream as one token:
+* **KeywordAnalyzer** will perform no tokenization, and will consider the whole text as one token:

     `[The quick brown fox jumped over the lazy dogs, bob@hotmail.com 123432.]`

-    This analyzer preserves upper/lower cases in text for case-sensitive searches.
+    Preserves upper/lower cases in text for case-sensitive searches.
     Useful in situations like IDs and codes where you do not want to separate into multiple tokens.

 ---